jonbnewman/mobx-store-provider/README.md

 useProvider(storeIdentifier: any = null): Context.Provider`
 ```

-React Hook which you can use to create and/or retrieve the React `Context.Provider` for a given `storeIdentifier`.
+React Hook used to retrieve the React `Context.Provider` for a given `storeIdentifier`.

 This is a wrapper component you can use to provide your application with the store.